awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-s3-bucket.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `MetricsConfigurations`  <a name="cfn-s3-bucket-metricsconfigurations"></a>
 Settings that define a metrics configuration for the CloudWatch request metrics from the bucket\.
+For a list of request metrics, see [Amazon S3 CloudWatch Request Metrics](https://docs.aws.amazon.com/AmazonS3/latest/dev/cloudwatch-monitoring.html#s3-request-cloudwatch-metrics) in the *Amazon Simple Storage Service Developer Guide*\.
  *Required*: No
  *Type*: List of [Amazon S3 Bucket MetricsConfiguration](aws-properties-s3-bucket-metricsconfiguration.md)
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)